Published: June 2020, last edit: 6th June 2022

 If you do not receive a place through this procedure, it is possible to apply via random selection.
 Random selection only takes place if assigned places are not accepted prior to lectures starting and these places become available.

-Vocational training with similar content to the degree can also be a good option, as this is counted towards the waiting time.
-However, we recommend you definitely check the waiting time application limits, as courses in high demand could have waiting times of several years.
+A course in a related subject can also be a good option, as this is counted towards the waiting time.
+In this case, however, you should take a look at the waiting period limits beforehand, as courses in high demand could have waiting times of several years.
 You should therefore look into this as early as possible and consult with the Central Student Advisory.

 Degree orientation and degree selection

-There are also many events in which you can participate in, such as “hobit”, where students and employees at TU Darmstadt provide information on the university and the degree programmes.
+There are in addition many events, such as the “hobit”, where students and staff of the TU Darmstadt provide information about the university and its degree programmes.

-There are also many different types of courses: lectures, tutorials, exercises, practical courses and seminars.
-The number of participants in these different courses varies significantly.
-Sometimes you might be in a lecture with 500 other students – an unthinkable situation at school!
-Seminars and exercises generally take place in smaller groups.
+There are different types of courses: Lectures, tutorials, exercises, practical units and seminars.
+The number of participants in these courses varies greatly.
+You might have a lecture with 500 other students.
+Unthinkable at school!
+There are smaller groups in seminars and exercises.

 You will generally need the following skills for studying a degree at TU Darmstadt: You need to be able to motivate and organise yourself, as you decide how your day will be structured.
 As such, you should also be able to concentrate on your work over longer periods of time.